muteldar/uphinx/README.md

 index.php in the Web folder just displays `phpinfo();` it is of course a place holder and can be removed/overwritten.

+`config.yaml` can be appended with other packages you may want to use.

 ### Requirements

 Install [Vagrant](http://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)